jordanlaster/bitcoin-pulse/README.md

 - I'm fetching data from [Blockstream's](https://blockstream.info/) public Bitcoin api
 - I'm using the Bitcoin endpoint -> https://blockstream.info/api/) in [this repo](https://github.com/Blockstream/esplora/blob/master/API.md)
 - It's a simple GET request to https://blockstream.info/api//blocks/tip/height

+## Design
+- I really like the simplicity and cleanliness of startpage.com's chrome extension so I used it as inspiration

 # Getting Started with Create React App